-2.5 Objective
+2.6 Objective

-The Fund aims to achieve a return in line with the index.
+The objective of the Fund is, by means of active management, to achieve a better total return in the long term than the index.

-2.6 Investment policy
+2.7 Investment policy

-The Fund invests primarily in government bonds issued by governments in the eurozone, government-related bonds and/or public international bonds.
+The Fund invests primarily in government bonds issued by governments in the eurozone, government-related bonds and/or public international bonds but may also invest worldwide.
 The Fund is actively managed and invests in bonds, whereby index divergence limits are applied.
-The Fund does not invest in financial instruments issued in currencies other than the euro.
-Upon their purchase, these bonds have a minimum rating of AA3/AA-.
+Upon their purchase, these bonds have a minimum rating of BB3.
 The composition of the investments of the Fund may vary materially from that of the index.
 The index is representative of the investment universe.
 The Fund may invest in securities that are not part of the index.
-If, because of market developments, investments at any time no longer at least meet the above minimum credit rating (because of a downgrade), the Manager will strive to sell such investments within three months, unless the sale of the investments, given the market conditions at that time in the Manager's estimation, is not in the interest of the investors in the Fund.
+The lowest weighted average rating will never be lower than one rating notch below the index and never lower than A3.
+The Fund does not take active currency positions and hedges all positions as much as possible to euros.
+The Fund may, to a limited extent, invest in debt instruments without an official rating, provided that the manager has given them its own rating that is at least equal to the lowest rating as stated above.
+If, because of market developments, investments at any time no longer at least meet the above minimum credit rating (because of a downgrade), the manager will strive to sell such investments within three months, unless the sale of the investments, given the market conditions at that time in the manager's estimation, is not in the interest of the investors in the Fund.